 Additionally, our study materials can easily be used to get ready for the HiSET high school equivalency (HSE) assessment as well.

 So, when you are all set to take the plunge and acquire your High School Equivalency credential, our free online GED course is a great way to go, a fantastic opportunity to get on with your education at no cost.

 After passing the exam, GED graduates will be awarded their high school equivalence diploma or certificate from their states.
 GED holders make, on average, at least $9,500 more annually than non-GED holders.

-The GED diploma allows for a college education, will lead to improved career paths, and to a better life overall.
+The GED diploma allows for a college education, which will lead to improved career paths and a better life overall.